-The chapter delegate or alternate to the Chapters Regional Conference represents the chapter at the CRC and reports to the chapter and BOG at the first chapter meeting after the CRC, and at any other time when requested.
+After CRC they report to the chapter and BOG at the first chapter meeting after the CRC, and at any other time when requested.
 They shall also maintain liaison between the chapter and the DRC, as well as other chapters.